sandbox/easystab/LectureNotes_SpatioTemporal.md

 Examining the failure of the spatial problem

-We have seen that for R<R_c the spatial problem admits a well-defined solution both for x>0 and x>0, while for R>R_c it leads to results to which we are not able to give a physical interpretation.
+We have seen that for R<R_c the spatial “signaling” problem admits a well-defined solution both for x>0 (corresponding to k^+ solutions) and x<0 (corresponding to k^- solutions), while for R>R_c it leads to results for which we are not able to give a physical interpretation.
 What happens in such cases ???

 To understand this, reconsider the starting point of the spatial stability analysis.
 We have supposed that both the localised forcing at x=0 and the perturbation of flow are proportional to e^{i \omega t}.
 This corresponds to the permanent response, namely the response to a forcing exists for all instants starting from t=- \infty.
 In reality, the forcing starts at a given instant (say t=0).
 Then the perturbation is the sum of the permanent response and a transient response.
 Thus the spatial stability results are only relevant to the cases where the transient regime decays.